lanaflonform/OOP-Design-Principles-For-Programmers/README.md

 ## 6. Favor Composition over Inheritance
 There are two general ways to reuse the code you have already written, Inheritance and Composition, both have their own advantage and disadvantages, but, in general, you should always favor composition over inheritance, if possible.

+> Some of you may argue this, but I found that Composition is the lot more flexible than Inheritance.

 Some of you may argue this, but I found that Composition is the lot more flexible than Inheritance.
 Composition allows changing the behavior of a class at run-time by setting property during run-time and by using Interfaces to compose a class we use polymorphism which provides flexibility to replace with better implementation any time.

 Even Joshua Bloch’s Effective Java advise favoring composition over inheritance.
 If you are still not convinced then you can also read here to learn more about why your Composition is better than Inheritance for reusing code and functionality.

 And, if you keep forgetting this rule, here is a nice cartoon to put in your desk :-)

 ![](6.jpg)